Classes in Mindfulness and Self-Compassion

 The classes will run for nine weeks.
 It is important that you attend each class.

-If this time doesn’t work for you, sign our email list, at the top of the page, to find out about future classes!
+Sign our email list, at the top of the page to find out first about future classes!

 Where is it?